-The significant source of Cl in the stratosphere comes from anthropogenically-produced CFC-11 and CFC-12, which are very stable gases, emitted into the troposphere, that are transported up into the stratosphere.
+A significant source of Cl in the stratosphere comes from anthropogenically-produced CFC-11 and CFC-12, which are very stable gases, emitted into the troposphere, that are transported up into the stratosphere.
 In the stratosphere, CFCs are photolyzed and release Cl radicals.
+Chlorine concentrations also have a natural stratospheric source from methyl chloride (CH3Cl), produced mainly from tropical plants, biomass burning and the oceans [3].